DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Welcome into the **Vector Synthesis** universe!

-_Vektor_ is a 16HP polyphonic quad-oscillator digital VCO module, using [**Vector Synthesis**](https://en.wikipedia.org/wiki/Vector_synthesis) technique (often abbreviated as **VS**) conceived by Sequential Circuits company (Dave Smith) for its [**Prophet VS**](https://en.wikipedia.org/wiki/Prophet_VS) synthesizer, manufactured from 1986.
+_Vektor_ is a 16HP polyphonic quad-oscillator digital VCO module, using [**Vector Synthesis**](https://en.wikipedia.org/wiki/Vector_synthesis) technique (often abbreviated as **VS**) conceived by Sequential Circuits company (Dave Smith) for his [**Prophet VS**](https://en.wikipedia.org/wiki/Prophet_VS) synthesizer, manufactured from 1986.
 Unfortunately, this innovative form of synthesis did not meet with great success, probably due to the high price of the Prophet VS synthesizer during this epoch (approx. USD 9,000 after 2026 conversion!).

 _This is the 1986 Prophet VS synthesizer, manufactured by Sequential Circuits:_
 ![](_img/Prophet_VS.png)